You are here

 - Facilitate student-centered learning in the classroom and in community field agency settings.

 Students enter UMD as a Pre-Social Work major.
 A competitive application process begins each February to select approximately 30 students who will enter the upper-level social work course sequencing for the fall semester.

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Social Work B.S.W. grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs Social Work B.S.W. grads have attained six months to one year after graduation.